 Provides financial assistance to Harvard Ladder Faculty who would like to travel for a professional event that will advance their academic careers, and who also have child care or adult dependent care obligations.

 Provides grants and fellowships to assist with scholarly projects in Byzantine Studies, Pre-Columbian Studies, and Garden and Landscape Studies.
-Support is generally for archaeological research, as well as for the recovery, recording, and analysis of materials that would otherwise be lost.
+Support is generally for archaeological research, as well as materials analysis and photographic surveys of objects and monuments.
+Summer schools and workshops bring together students for in-depth study of languages, material culture, and theory.

 Edmond J. Safra Center for Ethics